 Within the frequency range 420-430 MHz, sharing and compatibility studies to ensure protection of FS, MS (except aeronautical mobile), and RLS are specified in Resolution 680 (WRC-23).

-The characteristics of the lunar SRS stations in the band 420-430 MHz are provided in Table 3.2-4 of Report ITU-R SA.2553.
-The corresponding characteristics for the lunar orbiting stations are provided in Section 3.3 of the same Report.
-Note that under Resolution 680 (WRC-23), the lunar SRS stations (surface and orbit) may only operate in the 420-430 MHz band outside the SZM.
+The characteristics of the lunar surface to lunar surface stations in the band 420-430 MHz are provided in Table 6of Report ITU-R SA.2553.
+Note that under Resolution 680 (WRC-23), the lunar surface stations may only operate in the 420-430 MHz band outside the SZM.

 The characteristics of the FS, MS (except aeronautical mobile), and RLS in the band 420-430 MHz are documented in Annex 2 of the working document towards a preliminary draft new Report ITU-R SA.[LUNAR_1.15_STUDIES].